 Everything below is very much a personal view.
 Talk to another LD and he will probably tell you a completely different story.
 One thing is certainly true about LDs - we are all very different from each other!

 One important note - in the document below I refer throughout to the LD as 'he'.
 Sadly, this is because almost every programme on British TV is still lit by a man.
-Several women are moving up through the ranks and have lit the occasional show but unfortunately, this area of the industry has remained a male preserve for far too long.
+Several women are moving up through the ranks and there are now 2 or 3 who have lit a range of shows but unfortunately, this area of the industry has remained a male preserve for far too long.
 Just for the record - I often choose to work with female console ops and vision controllers and all of them are extremely talented.
-In fact two of them have stood in for me as LD on my shows when I was unavailable.
-I am quite sure that we will see female names regularly credited as LDs very soon.
+In fact two of them have often stood in for me as LD on my shows when I was unavailable.

 A little bit of history...

-The way crews are booked in the TV industry has changed radically in the past ten or more years.
+The way crews are booked in the TV industry has changed radically in the past twenty or more years.
 When I became a lighting director (LD) in 1990 I was one of 30 BBC staff LDs based at Television Centre (TVC).
-Thames TV at Teddington had several staff LDs, as did LWT on the south bank - and that was just in London.
+Thames TV at Teddington had several staff LDs, as did LWT on the South Bank - and that was just in London.
 All the regions had BBC and ITV studio centres, each with its own staff.
 To be a freelance LD was very much the rarity.

 Due to the subsequent commercial pressures, during the nineties the number of BBC staff LDs reduced from 30 to about 20, then later to about a dozen.
 For a number of reasons, most of the remaining LDs resigned and went freelance around the turn of the decade.
 (I was one of the last to resign in 2002.)
-At the time of writing (Dec 2010) there is only one staff LD at TV Centre and two at Elstree working on EastEnders.
+At the time of writing (September 2018) the only BBC staff LDs remaining are a couple at Elstree lighting EastEnders.

 In the early '90s, big changes also happened in ITV.
 At the beginning of 1993 Thames TV lost its franchise to broadcast to London on the ITV network (Carlton took over) so Teddington Studios became independent and most of the staff lost their jobs.
 Similarly, the other ITV companies began to make many of their staff redundant up and down the country, relying on freelancers instead.

-This combination of ITV lighting directors being made redundant and the BBC's studios becoming 'commercial' has led to the industry norm that the overwhelming majority of LDs are now freelance.
+This combination of ITV lighting directors being made redundant and the BBC's studios becoming 'commercial' led to the industry norm that almost all LDs are now freelance.

 Where do LDs work?

-Starting in the early 90's, almost all the BBC and ITV production studios up and down the country were closed, concentrating the industry on London.
-The exception was the old Granada studios in Manchester, which itself is due to close by 2012.
-Its operation will move to MediaCity in Salford Quays.
+Starting in the early 90's, almost all the BBC and ITV regional production studios were closed, concentrating the industry on London.
+The exception was the old Granada studios in Manchester, which eventually closed in 2013.
+They are now open again as an independent operation.

-The BBC have responded to this imbalance of work by building a new studio centre in Glasgow at Pacific Quay, which opened in 2007.
-A number of programmes are now made there that previously were made at TV Centre, including Lottery shows, Eggheads and The Weakest Link.
+The BBC responded to the demand from the government to become less London-centric by building a new studio centre in Glasgow at Pacific Quay, which opened in 2007.
+A number of well known programmes are made there including Eggheads and Mrs Brown's Boys.
+The main studio specialises in gameshows.

 Therefore, you have a choice of working in London, Manchester or Glasgow for most studio work.
-In fact, since LDs are freelance and booked by the production, not the studio - many of us will continue to work in all three cities.
-However, London is still likely to provide most of the work for lighting directors, even after the BBC sell Television Centre.
+In fact, since LDs are freelance and booked by the production, not the studio - many of us continue to work in all three cities.
+However, London still provides most of the work for lighting directors, even though several studios have closed there in recent years, such as Teddington, Fountain and TLS.
+Three studios at TV Centre remain open but two of them have a block booking for ITV Daytime shows.

-The main studio centres in and around London where lighting directors regularly work are BBC TV Centre (White City), BBC Elstree Centre (Borehamwood), Elstree Studios (Borehamwood), Fountain Studios (Wembley), The Hospital Club (Covent Garden), KentishTown Studios (NW5), Maidstone Studios, Merton Studios, Pinewood Studios, Princess Studio (Bayswater), Riverside Studios (Hammersmith), Technicolor Studios (Chiswick), Teddington Studios and The London Studios (South Bank).
-All of the above have fully equipped or partly equipped studios regularly or occasionally used for broadcast TV.
+The main studio centres in and around London where freelance lighting directors regularly work are TV Centre (White City), BBC Elstree Centre (Borehamwood), Elstree Studios (Borehamwood), Pinewood Studios, The Hospital Club (Covent Garden), Cactus TV (Clapham), Sky Studios (Osterley), BT Sport (Olympic Park) and Maidstone Studios.
+Riverside Studios (Hammersmith) are due to reopen soon, following a complete rebuild.
+All of the above have fully equipped studios regularly used for broadcast TV.

-In addition, there are several film studios in the London area which are sometimes used for TV production using outside broadcast units such as Black Island (Acton), Dukes Island (Acton), Ealing, Pinewood, Shepperton, Three Mills (Bromley-by-Bow) and Twickenham.
-All over the region there are also to be found several other relatively small, sometimes very basic, sometimes surprisingly sophisticated studio facilities.
+In addition, there are several film studios in the London area which are sometimes used for TV production using outside broadcast trucks or derig facilities such as Black Island (Acton), Dukes Island (Acton), Ealing, Pinewood, Shepperton, Three Mills (Bromley-by-Bow) and Twickenham.

 Lighting directors can also be found working on the soaps and regular dramas that are made in their own dedicated studios around England.
-These include EastEnders (BBC Elstree), Coronation Street (Manchester - moving to Salford), Casualty (Bristol - soon to be Cardiff), Holby City (BBC Elstree), Hollyoaks (Merseyside), Doctors (Birmingham) and Emmerdale (Yorkshire.)
+These include EastEnders (BBC Elstree), Coronation Street (Salford), Casualty (Cardiff), Holby City (BBC Elstree), Hollyoaks (Merseyside), Doctors (Birmingham) and Emmerdale (Yorkshire.)
 Some of these are regularly lit by cameramen but all have been lit at some time by LDs too.

-There are also a number of small TV studios permanently producing material for the dozens of digital channels (eg. shopping, quiz, poker, soft porn etc).
+There are also a number of small TV studios permanently producing material for dozens of digital channels (eg. shopping, jewellery, gambling, poker, soft porn etc).
 These usually have their own permanent or contracted multi-skilling staff but may occasionally bring in an LD to relight a studio.

 This relatively small group of LDs is responsible for lighting programmes that range from drama through comedy to gameshows, music shows and all kinds of studio-based and outside broadcast entertainment programmes and one-off events.
 Wherever more than one camera is used you need an LD.